 The electrode array of the bionic ear is inserted into the cochlea and contains many electrode contacts that can activate the auditory neurons (Figure A and B).
 However, little is known about how the individual auditory neurons respond to the signals from the electrode array and how extended periods of deafness may influence the ability of the neurons to provide sound information.

-In this project we examined the activity from auditory neurons (Figure C – green spikes) in response to electrical stimulation from a bionic ear (Figure C – gray lines).
+In this project we are examining the activity from auditory neurons (Figure C – green spikes) in response to electrical stimulation from a bionic ear (Figure C – gray lines).

-The results from these experiments provided important information necessary in designing the next generation of bionic ears.
+The results from these experiments provide important information necessary in designing the next generation of bionic ears.